2011. An Idea is Born.

 In January of 2013, NEIC authorized the creation of Class C & D shares to help raise capital for the 2506 project.
 NEIC retained McMonigal Architects to complete the design and plans for the project.
 With a purchase order in hand, NEIC began the process of recruiting additional members and finding potential tenants.
 By the end of 2013, NEIC had hired a contractor, begun demolition at 2506 Central Avenue, signed leases with Fair State Brewing Cooperative and Aki’s Breadhaus, and had a total of 175 member owners.

 2014 was landmark year for NEIC.
 With the help of countless professionals who provided project management, legal, and real estate services, construction was completed and our tenants opened for business.
 What started with a vacant, underutilized property ended with three thriving, local businesses and more than 25 new jobs.
 Although there were bumps along the way, all the hard work and dedication of everyone involved resulted in transformation of part of the community and confirmation of an idea three years in the making.

-With its first project complete, NEIC has found itself thinking about what's next and where the organization will go in the future.
-NEIC is committed to continuing its efforts to bring more transformation to Central Avenue but understands that as the real estate market changes, it may be forced to look at other areas in Northeast Minneapolis needing investment and development.
+With its second project underway technically just across the street in Columbia Heights, NEIC ever so slightly expanded its service area.
+With rising real estate prices in Northeast Minneapolis, NEIC has had to push the boundaries to find transformative properties that can yield a return to its members.
 NEIC would not be where it is today without the hard work and dedication from countless people.
 We appreciate every member, every volunteer, and every Northeast Minneapolis business who made an investment in NEIC and helped transform our community, one property at a time.